-Joseph R. Palmore is co-chair of the Appellate and Supreme Court Practice Group.
+Joseph R. Palmore is co-chair of the firm's Appellate and Supreme Court Practice Group and Managing Partner for the Washington, D.C. office.
 Before joining Morrison & Foerster, Mr. Palmore was an Assistant to the Solicitor General at the United States Department of Justice and the Deputy General Counsel of the Federal Communications Commission (FCC).
 Mr. Palmore has argued 10 cases before the U.S. Supreme Court and served as primary author of more than 150 briefs in that Court.

 Mr. Palmore has handled appeals in a variety of areas important to businesses, including class action certification, false advertising, environmental regulation, intellectual property, ERISA, health care, communications, and the Telephone Consumer Protection Act.
 Mr. Palmore’s win in the Federal Circuit for Immersion Corporation was named among the most significant patent decisions in Law360’s Top Patent Cases of 2016: Midyear Report.
 As one practitioner stated, that victory “saved from the fire tens of thousands of patents that would have gone up in smoke.”
 Mr. Palmore presented oral argument in In re GNC Corporation, in which the Fourth Circuit affirmed dismissal of a false advertising claim against the supplement retailer.
 Law360 described that decision as a “first-of its kind ruling by a federal appellate court that attorneys say will fell many such suits in the early pleading stages.”
 Mr. Palmore’s oral argument before the Supreme Court on the preemptive scope of the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) in CTS Corp. v.
 Waldburger was described in the National Law Journal as “brilliant” and a “template for anyone arguing a statutory case before these nine justices in the future.”